Two killed in protests over controversial Indian citizenship bill

 Another leading Congress figure, Rahul Gandhi, said the law was an attempt to "ethnically cleanse the North East.
 It is a criminal attack on the North East, their way of life and the idea of India."

-Modi said that Congress and other opposition groups were spreading "lies and more lies" about the law, adding it is "in line with our ethos of assimilation and compassion, it ensures a better life for persecuted minorities from other nations."
+Modi said Congress and other opposition groups were spreading "lies and more lies" about the law, adding it is "in line with our ethos of assimilation and compassion, it ensures a better life for persecuted minorities from other nations."

 CAB promises to fast-track citizenship for religious minorities, including Hindus, Sikhs, Buddhists, Jains, Parsis and Christians, from Afghanistan, Bangladesh and Pakistan.
-But the exclusion of Muslims from this calculus -- which Modi says is because they are not minorities in India's neighbors -- has raised concerns about the bill's constitutionality and growing anti-Muslim rhetoric in India.
+But the exclusion of Muslims -- which Modi says is because they are not minorities in India's neighbors -- has raised concerns about the bill's constitutionality and the growing anti-Muslim rhetoric in India.

 "There is a short-term and long-term objective to polarize India's voters on the basis of religious lines," said Harsh Mander, a human rights activist and author.
 "The BJP and its ideological partner Rashtriya Swayamsevak Sangh (have) never accepted the constitution and the citizenship of this country and they have the leverage now and the numbers to effectively destroy India's constitution, recreating India according to their imagination as a Hindu state."